About

 “The board brings fresh ideas to the profession from several points of view, and is therefore key to the necessary evolution of professional education.
 Not only have I gotten an inside view of how practicing designers think and what they see as the issues confronting the profession, I’ve also gotten to know some amazing human beings.”

--Susan Szenasy, Metropolis magazine and former CIDA Director
+-Susan Szenasy, Former Editor-in-Chief Metropolis magazine and former CIDA Director

 Chair